Alundis Brice: Philadelphia Eagles

 On April 24, 1998, he signed a one-year contract with the Philadelphia Eagles as a free agent.
 On August 25, he was released before the start of the season.

-Milwaukee Mustangs (AFL)
+Milwaukee Mustangs

 On March 20, 1998, he was signed by the Milwaukee Mustangs of the Arena Football League.
 He was activated on October 15.

-Tampa Bay Storm (AFL)
+Tampa Bay Storm

 On November 10, 1998, the Tampa Bay Storm selected Brice in the third round of the expansion draft, using a pick they obtained in a trade with the Buffalo Destroyers.
 He was waived on April 18, 1999.

-Toronto Argonauts (CFL)
+Toronto Argonauts

 On June 11, 1999, he was signed as a free agent by the Toronto Argonauts of the Canadian Football League, to play free safety.
 He appeared in 18 games, tallying 35 defensive tackles, 2 fumble recoveries and 2 special teams tackles.

-Saskatchewan Roughriders (CFL)
+Saskatchewan Roughriders

 On April 20, 2000, he signed with the Saskatchewan Roughriders of the Canadian Football League.
 He was a backup free safety, appearing in 4 games and making 14 tackles.
 He wasn't re-signed after the season.